ammadsohail99/Online-Marketplace-Database-Implementation/README.md

-Database design and implementation on Azure Cloud
+Database design and implementation on AWS (Amazon Web Services)